Frequently Asked Questions:

 Q: I was waived out of some of my foundation courses, why did this occur?

-You may have been waived of some of the foundation courses required by your degree plan by having completed certain equivalent undergraduate coursework PRIOR to beginning your SMB graduate program.
+You may have been waived of some of the foundation courses required by your degree plan by having completed certain equivalent undergraduate coursework PRIOR to beginning your MSB graduate program.
 If you have questions, please contact your graduate advisor.

 Q: How do I know what course(s) to take this semester?

 You may review your Degree Audit in EdWeb to see what courses are left for you to complete your degree.
 You may also refer to the Graduate Course Rotations if you are in a cohort-based program.
-If you have questions about the order to take your courses or prerequisites, please contact the SMB Graduate Advisor for further assistance.
+If you have questions about the order to take your courses or prerequisites, please contact the MSB Graduate Advisor for further assistance.
 Prerequisites are listed in the current Graduate Bulletin.

 Q: What is a degree audit?
 How do I read it?